adnan019/Boston_AirBnB/README.md

 ## Files

-Data_Analysis_Boston_AirBnB.ipynb --> the jupyter notebook file performing the analysis Figures folder --> contains all the figures used on the blog writing A licence file and a readme.md file
+1. Data_Analysis_Boston_AirBnB.ipynb --> the jupyter notebook file performing the analysis
+2. Figures folder --> contains all the figures used on the blog writing
+3. A licence file and
+4. A readme.md file